-The Americans with Disabilities Act (ADA) was enacted to extend to otherwise qualified individuals' full access to all aspects of public accommodation, including education.
-The ADA became effective in July 1992 and prohibits discrimination on the basis of disability.
-University of Advancing Technology (UAT) does not illegally discriminate on any basis and, in fact, welcomes students with disabilities.
-The University's facilities have been designed with many special accommodations for people with disabilities and the University inventories many special devices for students which are useful in helping accommodate a variety of physical disabilities.
+Federal and state law, including the Americans with Disabilities Act (ADA), as amended by the ADA Amendments Act, prohibit discrimination on the basis of disability in employment as well as other areas.
+These laws are equal opportunity laws for people with disabilities.
+The University does not unlawfully discriminate on any basis and welcomes students with disabilities.
+The University's facilities have been designed with many special accommodations for people with disabilities and the University inventories many special devices or program features for students which are useful in helping accommodate a variety of disabilities.